New lower bounds on crossing numbers of $K_{m,n}$ from semidefinite programming: Exploiting the symmetry of the problem

-\begin{corollary} The set~$\{U_{\lambda} \, | \, \lambda \vdash n\}$ is representative for the action of~$S_m$ on~$\C^{Z_m}$. \end{corollary} \proof Apply Proposition \ref{representativeprop} with~$V=M^{(1^m)}$, $W=\C^{Z_m}$, and $f$ from~\eqref{projectionp}. \endproof We note that it is useful to maintain for each~$\lambda$ a list of the Young tableaux which give rise to the minimal spanning set among the vectors in~\eqref{vectorsspanning}.
+We note that it is useful to maintain for each~$\lambda$ a list of the Young tableaux which give rise to the minimal spanning set among the vectors in~\eqref{vectorsspanning}.
 They can help to compute the coefficients in the block-diagonalizations more efficiently (but still exponential in~$m$), see Section~\ref{polynomialinnerproducts}.

+\begin{remark} Proposition \ref{representativeprop} has a wide potential for application.
+For instance, for computing bounds on the cardinality of error-correcting codes, a block-diagonalization for matrices indexed by ordered $k$-tuples of codewords can be obtained using existing tools~\cite{gijswijt,polak}.
+With Proposition~\ref{representativeprop}, one may further reduce this into a block-diagonalization for matrices indexed by \emph{unordered} sets of codewords of size $\leq k$. \end{remark}

 \paragraph{Discussion about finding the minimal spanning set faster.} It is also natural to identify~$\C^{Z_m}$ with $M^{(1^m)}/(\Z/m\Z)$, where~$\Z/m\Z$ permutes the rows of a tabloid in~$M^{(1^m)}$ cyclically.
 Brosch~\cite{brosch} developed a fast method in the context of flag algebras to decompose any module~$M^{\mu}/F$, where~$F$ is a group acting on the rows of~$\mu$ via permutations.
 However, the computational results presented in this paper can be obtained without this speed-up: we can compute the representative set for~$\alpha_{k}$ for~$k \leq 10$ using the method from Proposition~\ref{representativeprop}, and the representative set for our new relaxation $\beta_k$ is described explicitly in Section~\ref{sec: betak}.